Canadian-based Eastplats was formed in 2003 with the objective of becoming a major producer of platinum group metals.

 In 2006, Eastplats became Canada's largest platinum group metals producer when it acquired a 69% indirect interest in Barplats Investments Limited.
 This acquisition was accompanied by a successful Cdn $150 million capital raising campaign, much of which has been invested in the Crocodile River Mine operations.

-Eastplats is now an established and growing platinum group metals mining company with assets on both the western and eastern limb of the Bushveld Complex.
+Eastplats is now an established platinum group metals mining company with assets on both the western and eastern limb of the Bushveld Complex.
 Based in Vancouver, and listed on the Toronto Stock Exchange (TSX:ELR), the Alternative Investment Market (AIM:ELR) and the Johannesburg Stock Exchange (JSE:EPS), the company's four primary assets are:

 - The Crocodile River Mine on the western limb of the Bushveld and;